sorz/moproxy/README.md

 Pass the file path to `moproxy` via `--list` argument.

-Signal `SIGHUP` will tigger the program to reload the list.
+Signal `SIGHUP` will trigger the program to reload the list.

 ## Install

-You may download the binray executable file on [releases page](https://github.com/sorz/moproxy/releases).
+You may download the binary executable file on [releases page](https://github.com/sorz/moproxy/releases).

 Arch Linux user can install it from [AUR/moproxy](https://aur.archlinux.org/packages/moproxy/).

-Or complie it manually:
+Or compile it manually:

 ```bash
 # Install Rust